Christmas Bird Count

 Come join us at Craters of the Moon National Monument and Preserve for our

 annual Christmas Bird Count.
-This year's count is cosponsored by the Snake
+This event is cosponsored by the Snake

 River Audubon Society.
 The Christmas Bird Count is an international effort